 Currently Affected Sites

-At October 2017, all water bodies are free of cyanobacteria or have levels below the 20,000 cells per ml threshold for taking action.
+At October 2018, all water bodies (except Linlithgow Loch) are free of cyanobacteria or have levels below the 20,000 cells per ml threshold for taking action.
 The following water bodies were previously affected:

 - Beecraigs Loch (medium levels)

 The responsibility to manage algal blooms lies with the owner of the water concerned.
 However, for enquiries relating to cyanobacteria (Blue-Green Algae), please contact Environmental Health.
 Environmental Health will assess any action required against the relevant Scottish Government guidance and the Lothian and Fife Cyanobacteria Action Plan.

 Linlithgow Loch and Beecraigs Loch

 Linlithgow Loch, owned by Historic Scotland.
 Both Linlithgow Loch & Beecraigs Loch have a history of summer and early autumn cyanobacteria algal blooms.
 A routine inspection and sampling programme is in place to monitor the condition of the water.
 Suspected blooms should be reported to Environmental Health, which will arrange sampling if necessary.
 For up to date information on algal levels, see Linlithgow Loch.